 You can even read Project Gutenberg books on your Kindle or ebook reader, or the free Kindle app.

-Prefer your books in audio form?
+- Free Audiobooks: Prefer your books in audio form?
 LibriVox offers free audio versions of public domain books, read by volunteers.
 (Yes, you can volunteer to record LibriVox books too!
 It’s one more free, fun summer activity.)
 Or use one of these free apps to download free audiobooks, movies, TV shows and more from your library.

 Kindle owners who are also Amazon Prime users have access to more than 800,000 books in this library, all for free.

-If you’ve got grandparents who are tech-savvy, consider setting up a weekly or twice-monthly Skype session to keep in touch and get to know each other a little better.
+For grandparents who live far away, consider setting up a weekly or twice-monthly Skype session to keep in touch and get to know each other a little better.

 If you’d like to put your vlogs or cat videos online, we’ve got advice on how to make money with YouTube.

-Periscope is the latest must-have social media app; it allows you to livestream your favorite moments and share them with your friends.
+- Get Into Periscope: Periscope is a must-have social media app; it allows you to livestream your favorite moments and share them with your friends.
 Get the free app and start telling your own story.

-- Binge-watch Your Favorite TV Show: Whether you’re a Gilmore Girls fan or you’re more into The X-Files, summer is the time for binge-watching your old favorite TV shows, or introducing your kids to Mulder and Scully.
+- Binge-watch Your Favorite TV Show: Whether you’re a Gilmore Girls fan or you’re more into The X-Files, summer is the time for binge-watching your old favorite TV shows or introducing your kids to Mulder and Scully.

-If you considered skipping this section because you don’t consider yourself “a computer person,” head over to the nearest Apple store and take one of their free workshops.
-You can learn how to use iMovie, connect through FaceTime and more.
+- Apple Workshops: If you considered skipping this section because you don’t consider yourself “a computer person,” head over to the nearest Apple store and take one of their free workshops.
+You can learn how to edit video on a Mac, make music with Garageband and more.

 Saving and Earning Money